-The total number of options to subscribe for ordinary shares outstanding at 15 March 2018, the latest practicable date prior to the publication of this document, was 71,631,165, which represented 2.17 per cent of the issued ordinary share capital at that date.
-If the Company were to purchase the maximum number of ordinary shares permitted under the existing authority given at the 2017 AGM and by this resolution, the options outstanding at 15 March 2018 would represent approximately 2.71 per cent of the issued ordinary share capital.
+The total number of options to subscribe for ordinary shares outstanding at 14 March 2019, the latest practicable date prior to the publication of this document, was 59,396,397, which represented 1.79 per cent of the issued ordinary share capital at that date.
+As at 14 March 2019, the latest practicable date prior to the publication of this document, there were no warrants over ordinary shares outstanding.
+If the Company were to purchase the maximum number of ordinary shares permitted under this resolution, the proportion of ordinary shares subject to outstanding options would represent approximately 2.24 per cent of the issued ordinary share capital as at 14 March 2019.

-- 27. That the Company be authorised to make market purchases (as defined in the Companies Act 2006) of up to 15,000 preference shares of US\$5.00 each and up to 195,285,000 preference shares of £1.00 each provided that: - (A) the Company does not pay less for each share (before expenses) than the nominal value of the share (or the equivalent in the currency in which the purchase is made, calculated by reference to the spot exchange rate for the purchase of the currency in which the relevant share is denominated with such other currency as displayed on the appropriate page of the Reuters screen at or around 11.00am UK time on the business day before the day the Company agrees to buy the shares); and - (B) the Company does not pay more for each share (before expenses) than 25 per cent over the average of the middle market prices of such shares according to the Daily Official List of the London Stock Exchange for the 10 business days immediately before the date on which the Company agrees to buy the shares, such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 8 August 2018) but during this period the Company may agree to purchase shares where the purchase may not be completed (fully or partly) until after the authority ends and the Company may make a purchase of shares in accordance with any such agreement as if the authority had not ended.
+- 27. That the Company be authorised to make market purchases (as defined in the Companies Act 2006) of up to 15,000 preference shares of US\$5.00 each and up to 195,285,000 preference shares of £1.00 each provided that: - (A) the Company does not pay less for each share (before expenses) than the nominal value of the share; and - (B) the Company does not pay more for each share (before expenses) than 25 per cent. above the followings: - (i) in respect of the US\$ preference shares, the Bloomberg FIT Composite bid price shown on the relevant Bloomberg page ALLQ for the relevant preference share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees to buy such share; - (ii) in respect of the GBP preference shares, the London Stock Exchange bid price shown on the relevant Bloomberg page ALLQ for the relevant preference share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees to buy such share;

+(iii) in respect of either US\$ or GBP preference shares, where the relevant bid price is not available under (i) or (ii), the highest independent bid price shown on the relevant Bloomberg page ALLQ for the relevant preference share (or any replacement page which displays that price) at or around 11.00am UK time on the business day before the day on which the Company agrees to buy such share, such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 7 August 2020) but during this period the Company may agree to purchase shares where the purchase may not be completed (fully or partly) until after the authority ends and the Company may make a purchase of shares in accordance with any such agreement as if the authority had not ended.
+For the purposes of determining compliance with the conditions in paragraphs (A) and (B), the nominal value of the share or the relevant price (respectively) shall, if necessary, be converted into the currency in which the purchase is to be made, calculated by reference to the spot rate of exchange between the currency of the nominal value or of the relevant price (as applicable) and the currency in which the purchase is to be made, as displayed on the appropriate page of the Bloomberg screen (or on the appropriate page of such other information service which publishes that rate from time to time) at or around 11.00am UK time on the business day before the day the Company agrees to buy such share.